You can force your employer to change its illegal practices.

 In a class action you, as a lead plaintiff, may bring an action on behalf of a larger group of employees, forcing the employer to change its wrongful practices and obtaining justice for everyone.
 While certifying the class is an added step, the duties of the lead plaintiffs, and the time it takes to reach settlement, are similar to bringing an individual action.

 We have successfully handled class action cases involving misclassification of independent contractors, unpaid overtime, off-the-clock work, late wages, travel time, and other issues.
-Our skilled employment attorneys will take the time to explain the process and responsibilities of becoming a class action lead plaintiff.
+Our skilled labor attorneys will take the time to explain the process and responsibilities of becoming a class action lead plaintiff.

 Class action areas